-New Zealand is a beautiful country with some incredible natural scenery.
-It is also home to some unique animals including insects, marine mammals and bird species – some of which have been around since the time of the dinosaurs!
+The diversity of the wildlife here in New Zealand is what makes it such a fascinating and exciting place to explore.
+Our animals include insects, marine mammals and bird species – some of which have been around since the time of the dinosaurs!

 1. Royal Albatross – Toroa